thalesgroup-cert/Watcher/_sources/README.md.txt

 - `docker-compose up`

-That should run the Docker Container.
+This should run Docker containers.

 Please wait until you can see: